 https://riseandshine.childrensnational.org/wp-content/uploads/2021/02/little-girl-getting-hearing-test-feature.png 300 400 Rise and Shine https://riseandshine.childrensnational.org/wp-content/uploads/2017/11/childrens_riseandshine_logo.jpg Rise and Shine2021-02-08 14:33:502021-03-08 09:23:18What is an auditory processing disorder?

-The recent death of Disney Channel star Cameron Boyce has brought attention to epilepsy, seizures and a specific risk for people with epilepsy known as SUDEP – Sudden Unexplained Death in Epilepsy.
-Madison Berl, Ph.D., a neuropsychologist at Children’s National Health System who specializes in epilepsy, answers a few questions on SUDEP and explains the importance of seizure management to reduce your child’s risk for SUDEP and other epilepsy complications.
+The death of Disney Channel star Cameron Boyce brought attention to epilepsy, seizures and a specific risk for people with epilepsy known as SUDEP – Sudden Unexplained Death in Epilepsy.
+Madison Berl, Ph.D., a neuropsychologist at Children’s National Hospital who specializes in epilepsy, answers a few questions on SUDEP and explains the importance of seizure management to reduce your child’s risk for SUDEP and other epilepsy complications.

 What is SUDEP?

 SUDEP, or Sudden Unexpected Death in Epilepsy, is when someone with epilepsy dies suddenly and unexpectedly for an unknown reason.

 Numbers are changing as we learn more about SUDEP but right now we know about 1 in 1,000 children die from SUDEP each year.

 We don’t know what causes SUDEP.
 Some researchers think it is possibly linked to heart rhythms, breathing difficulties or other causes.
 We are still investigating direct causes.